-Yes, data scientists whom majority confuses to be some supernatural beings.
-These people are at the heart and soul of any organisation’s data analytics team.
+Yes, data scientists whom the majority confuses to be some supernatural beings.
+These people are at the heart and soul of any organization’s data analytics team.
 They hold a vital position and though it might come as a surprise to you, their regular day is quite like the typical day of any other white-collar employee.

 Meetings, meetings, and some more meetings!